altruios/namshubettulpa/public/namshubettulpa/chapters/the-start-of-bad-things.md

 *The servants obeyed*
 "F::And you - go take us in to the harbor, get a car - take us to the airport."
-~Soon to take a jet to America, to deal with his one job~ *As the servants left, he watched them*
+~Soon to take a jet to America, to deal with his one job~ ~He watched as the servants departed~
 ~He picked them mostly for their physicality, to satisfy his plans later, which would be put on hold~ ~And others would be found instead~
 'Work before pleasure.'